HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Related Work

 A variety of methods have been proposed to address this issue.
 For example, some approaches \cite{geiping2025, hao2024, cheng2024, su2025, shen2025efficient, shen2025codi} replace discrete vocabulary tokens with latent tokens in the continuous embedding space to perform reasoning.
 Other methods remain in the vocabulary space and focus on prompt optimization or additional training. \citet{xu2025} designs a prompt that explicitly encourages conciseness at each reasoning step, while \citet{xia2025, han2024, shen2025dast} employ offline training algorithms to teach LLMs to generate concise yet correct responses.
 However, such offline training typically requires carefully curated supervision data, which can be expensive and labor-intensive to obtain.

 In contrast, online RL training integrates length control directly within the reward signal.
 While the design of such length rewards varies across prior work, they generally fall into two categories: (1) Universal rewards, which compare response length against a predefined, universal budget and penalize responses exceeding this budget \cite{hou2025, aggarwal2025}, or utilize a universal penalty function \cite{yeo2025}; (2) Query-level rewards, which are computed according to LLMs' performance specific to each query.
 Many query-level rewards are comparison-based; some methods compare the lengths of responses to the same query within a batch, penalizing relatively longer ones \cite{kimi2025, arora2025}, while others compare the current response length against that of a reference model or ground truth \cite{luo2025, she2025}.
 We argue that universal rewards are suboptimal due to their lack of adaptivity, necessitating a manual specification of budget estimates or penalty functions.
 Although query-level rewards seem more promising, current designs need improvement.
-For instance, in-batch comparison may not drive towards a global optimum (potentially rewarding long responses if all outputs in a batch are long), while comparison against a fixed reference can lead to rapid reward saturation once the model consistently outperforms the reference.
-In this work, we instead utilize the information from the training history to dynamically adjust the length reward per query, thereby providing the most up-to-date stimulus for the LLMs to compress their responses according to their own performance in the previous training steps.
+For instance, in-batch comparison may not achieve a global optimum (potentially rewarding long responses if all outputs in a batch are long), while comparison against a fixed reference can lead to rapid reward saturation once the model consistently outperforms the reference.

+In this work, we instead follow the idea of utilizing past information from training history \cite{zhang2023, shinn2023, le2025}, to dynamically adjust the length reward per query, thereby providing the most up-to-date stimulus for the LLMs to compress their responses according to their own performance in the previous training steps.